Okay, it’s a fruitcake!

-Beat egg whites on high speed in a clean, dry, mixing bowl until the whites puff and form peaks and then stop beating.
-You don’t want to overbeat the egg whites.
-Use a rubber spatula to spoon egg whites into a separate bowl.
+Beat egg whites on high speed in a clean, dry, mixing bowl until the whites puff up and form peaks.
+Don’t overbeat the egg whites.
+Use a rubber spatula to gently move the beaten whites to another bowl.
 Set aside.

-Next, add the eggs and sugars to the mixing bowl (no need to wash it first) and cream ingredients together for 2 minutes on medium-high speed.
-Note the rich orange color of the egg yolks.
-Those eggs are from my free-ranging backyard flock.
-Amazing color!
+Next, add the eggs and sugars to the mixing bowl.
+There is no need to wash the bowl first.
+Cream ingredients together for 2 minutes on medium-high speed.

-Add melted butter, heavy cream, and vanilla and almond extracts to the batter and mix for one minute on medium speed.
+Add melted butter, heavy cream, vanilla, and almond extract to the batter and mix for one minute on medium speed.

 In a separate small bowl, use a whisk to mix the whole wheat flour and baking powder.

-Add flour mixture to batter and stir gently for about 30 seconds until just blended.
+Add flour mixture to batter and stir gently for 30 seconds until ingredients are well-blended.
 Do not over mix.

 Now you have a bowl of batter and a bowl of stiff egg whites.

 Fold egg whites gently into the batter and blend until just mixed.
 This process of “folding in” the fluffed up egg whites makes your batter lighter.

 Stir batter into the bowl with the fruits and nuts.

 Pour batter evenly into three loaf pans.
 Use your fingers to create a mound down the midline of each loaf pan.